 Since FBP says that all the mathematical objects that possibly could exist actually do exist, it follows that if FBP is correct, then all consistent purely mathematical theories truly describe some collection of abstract mathematical objects.
 Thus, to acquire knowledge of mathematical objects, all we need to do is acquire knowledge that some purely mathematical theory is consistent.
-(It doesn't matter how we come up with the theory; some creative mathematical theory-or any kind of theory, for that matter-does not require any sort of contact with, or access to, the objects that the theory is about.
-Thus, the Benacerrafian lack-of-access problem has been solved; we can acquire knowledge of abstract mathematical objects.
+(It doesn't matter how we come up with the theory; some creative mathematician might simply "dream it up.").
+But knowledge of the consistency of a mathematical theory-or any kind of theory, for that matter-ddoes not require any sort of contact with, or access to, the objects that the theory is about.
+Thus, the Benacerrafian lack-of-access problem has been solved; we can acquire knowledge of abstract mathematical objects without the aid of any sort of information-transferring contact with such objects.
 (Balaguer, 2009: p.
 59)

 One might first ask how paraconsistent mathematics, based upon the study of inconsistent mathematical objects (Mortensen, 1995) fits into this picture?
 But leaving that point aside, the problem with the appeal to consistency, that mathematical knowledge requires knowing that some mathematical theory is consistent, runs into the problem of Gödel's Second Theorem: that for any consistent system S, where elementary arithmetic can be carried out, the consistency of S cannot be proven in S. This result applies to all systems upon which ordinary mathematics is based, such as ZFC set theory.
 So, while there may be consistency proofs of some mathematical theories, the consistency of the whole of mathematics is not provable.
 Even regardless of Gödel's Second theorem, if there was an alleged proof of the consistency of all of mathematics, MM, then one could in turn request a proof that MM is consistent.
-Appealing to MM itself is circular, and if another method is used MM, then an infinite regress is generated (Lakatos, 1962).
+Appealing to MM itself is circular, and if another method is used MM1, then an infinite regress is generated (Lakatos, 1962).
 And finally, if Brouwer is right (Brouwer, 1967), then classical mathematics is inconsistent, which if true, would undermine Balaguer's argument among other things.
 As well, there is inconsistent mathematics (Mortensen, 1995).

 Balaguer has also argued that for FBP and anti-Platonism in the form of fictionalism, there is no good reason for choosing one over the other; there is no fact of the matter about which position is correct (Balaguer, 2009: p.
 90).
 His argument is that first FBP and fictionalism are in agreement on most aspects of their philosophy except the existence of abstract objects.
 But this disagreement cannot be settled either directly or indirectly.
 It cannot be settled directly as there is no direct access to the mathematical realm, so there is no way of knowing hat such entities exist.
 The indirect route of examining the consequences of the positions also fails, as the only material difference is over the question of the existence of abstract entities.
 And as well, there is no fact of the matter about the existence of mathematical objects existing outside of spacetime.
 We do not know what a possible world would be like where objects did exist outside of spacetime.
-If so, there is no fact of the matter as to what possible worlds count as to where there exist abstract objects outside of spacetime, then there is no fact of the matter as to the actual world being such a world (Balaguer, 2009: p.
+If so, there is no fact of the matter as to what possible world counts as there being such objects exist outside of spacetime.
+And if there is no fact of the matter as to which possible worlds count as to where there exist abstract objects outside of spacetime, then there is no fact of the matter as to the actual world being such a world (Balaguer, 2009: p.
 95).